ru4ls/ComfyUI_StreetView-Loader/README.md

 ### Key Advantages & Use Cases

 *   **Guaranteed Location Accuracy:** When you need the background to be recognizably *your* street, a specific landmark, or a favorite travel spot, this node is the only way to guarantee a 100% accurate representation.
-The composition, architecture, and lighting are real, not AI-generated guesswork.

-*   **The Ultimate Base for `img2img` and ControlNet:** This is the most powerful use case.
-You can feed the real Street View image into your workflow as a base for:
+*   **The Ultimate Base for ControlNet:** Feed the real Street View image into your workflow as a base for stylization (anime, oil painting), re-imagining (futuristic, historical), or precise inpainting.
-    *   **Stylization:** Keep the exact composition of a place while transforming it into an oil painting, an anime scene, or a charcoal sketch.
-    *   **Restoration/Re-imagining:** Take a view of an old neighborhood and use AI to add futuristic elements, or render it as it might have looked in a different historical period.
-    *   **Precise Inpainting:** Add characters, objects, or fantastical elements into a real-world scene with a background that is perfectly stable and coherent.

-*   **Virtual Location Scouting:** For concept artists, filmmakers, and game developers.
-You can instantly scout real-world locations from your desktop, pull them into ComfyUI, and experiment with different styles and moods for your project without ever leaving your chair.
+*   **Virtual Location Scouting:** Instantly scout real-world locations from your desktop and experiment with different styles and moods for your project.

-*   **Personalized and Sentimental Art:** Create a unique piece of art based on a place with personal meaning—a childhood home, a proposal spot, or a favorite vacation view.
-This creates a connection that a generic prompt could never achieve.
+*   **Personalized & Sentimental Art:** Create unique art based on a place with personal meaning—a childhood home, a proposal spot, or a favorite vacation view.

-*   **Consistent Backgrounds for Testing:** When testing LoRAs, IPAdapters, or character models, using a consistent, real-world background from this node ensures that you are only seeing the changes from your model, not the random variations of a `txt2img` background.
+*   **Consistent Backgrounds for Testing:** Use a consistent, real-world background to reliably test LoRAs, IPAdapters, or character models.

 ![Street View Loader Node combine with NanoBanana in ComfyUI](media/preview_2.png)

 ## Features
 - **Direct API Integration:** Pulls images directly from the Google Street View Static API.
-- **Full Camera Control:** Adjust Location, Heading (pan), Pitch (tilt), and Field of View (zoom).
+- **Easy Workflow with URL Parser:** Just find a spot on Google Maps and paste the URL.
 - **Secure API Key Storage:** Uses a `.env` file to keep your API key safe and out of your workflow files.
+-   **Simple Aspect Ratio Presets:** Choose from common ratios like 16:9 or 1:1 without manual calculations.
 - **Clean Output:** No UI overlays, just the pure image.
-- **Easy Workflow Integration:** Outputs a standard `IMAGE` tensor and a metadata string (the fetch URL) for debugging.
+- **(Experimental) Panorama Mode:** Stitch multiple images together to create ultra-wide cinematic landscapes.

 ---